zdk123/SynapseSync/README.md

 Now you should have an iris "subproject" and all subdirectories synced.

-Before finalizing the file "upload", we will establish file provenance relationships This is based on the prov python package, which supports a wider array of relationships than Synapse, but both are based on the W3C PROV data model.
+Before finalizing the file "upload", we will establish file provenance relationships This is based on the `prov` python package.
+This supports a wider array of relationships than Synapse, but both are based on the W3C PROV data model.

 ```py
 from synapsesync import ProvProject